Raghav-Bajaj/Pr-Review/README.md

 <img align="center" height="400" src="https://github.com/Raghav-Bajaj/My-Programs/blob/main/pic1111.png"/>

+## Introduction
+- This project aims to utilize OpenAI's natural language processing capabilities to assist PR reviewers in analyzing code changes and providing feedback to developers on GitHub pull requests.

 ## THE IDEA - OPTIMIZE OUR WAYS OF WORKING
 - A PR code review takes anywhere between 6 hours to 48 hours depending on the volume and complexity of changes